Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Grid Diagrams

 Since $o_{SE}+ x_{SE} \geq 1$ for any grid and X:SE and O:SE stabilizations don't change the Legendrian link type; we can carry out the procedure of replacing a square by blocks after performing repeated stabilizations on those corners (X:SE stabilization on X:SE corners and O:SE stabilization on O:SE corners) to decrease $q$ by any arbitrary number.

-For the upper bound, we could write the upper bound from the previous proposition in terms of $tb$ and $n$. \end{proof}

-\begin{prop} If $D$ represents a transverse link $\mathcal{T}$, then we can make certain stabilizations in $D$ followed by appropriate choices of blocks to construct a grid $D'_{2}$ representing a transverse link $\mathcal{T}_{2,q}$ for any $q\in \mathbb{Z}$. \end{prop}

-\begin{proof}

-First assume that $o_{SW}>0$.
-Now we can do a O:SW stabilization on O:SW corners without changing the transverse link type and then repeat the subdivision procedure to increase the value of $q$ by any arbitrary number.
-Also if $o_{SW}=0$, we perform a torus translation to ensure $o_{SW} > 0$.
-This doesn't affect Proposition \ref{legcon2} because $o_{SE}+ x_{SE} \geq 1$ for any grid.
-So we are able to get an arbitrary integer value for $q$. \end{proof}
+\end{proof}

-\subsubsection{Generating $p$~-cables for $p>2$}
+\subsubsection{Generating $p$-cables for $p>2$}

 When $p>2$, using block A for NW and SE X corners induces a half full twist in the satellite.
-To get an integer value of the twisting parameter, we need to perform a stabilization on those X corners before replacing the X marked squares by block A [See Figure~\ref{nCab}].
-Again for O markings; we are allowed to use any blocks.
+To get an integer value of the twisting parameter, we need to perform a stabilization on those X corners in the grid diagram $D$ before replacing the X marked squares by block A [See Figure~\ref{nCab}].
+Let $D'$ denote the grid diagram obtained from $D$ using stabilizations. $D'$ represents the same Legendrian link type $L$ since these stabilizations don't change the underlying Legendrian link type.
+Again for O markings; we are allowed to use any blocks for these types of corners.
 There are obvious extensions of the results in the previous section.
 First, we state the extension of Proposition \ref{toptwist} -

-\begin{prop} The grid $D_{p}$ can be constructed from grid $D$, representing link $L$, by following the above procedure to represent a cable link $L_{p,q}$ if $ p(wr(D) - x_{SE} - x_{NW}) + o_{SW}+ o_{NE} \geq q \geq p(wr(D) - x_{SE} - x_{NW}) - o_{SE}- o_{NW} $.
+\begin{prop} The grid $D_{p}$ can be constructed from grid $D$, representing link $L$, by following the above procedure to represent a cable link ${L}_{p,q}$ if $ p(wr(D) - x_{SE} - x_{NW}) \geq q \geq p(wr(D) - x_{SE} - x_{NW}) - o_{SE}- o_{NW} $.

+\end{prop} \begin{proof} We first applying X:SE stabilization for X:SE corners and X:NW stabilization for X:NW corners before block replacement.
+Each X: SE and X:NW corner contributes $-p$ to $q_B$ [Figure~\ref{nCab}].
+Using type D blocks for O:SE and O:NW corners yields $-1$ contribution from each of them and gives us the lower bound.
+If we use blocks of type C instead for those corners, we get the upper bound. \end{proof}